Twins vs. Cubs Player Props Betting Odds

-Byron Buxton and Cody Bellinger are two of the players with prop bets available when the Minnesota Twins and the Chicago Cubs meet at Target Field on Saturday (at 2:10 PM ET).
+Cody Bellinger and Byron Buxton are two of the top players with prop bets on the table when the Chicago Cubs and the Minnesota Twins square off at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!